 Future Bookings, Amends & Cancellations

-If you are planning to make a booking, or already have a future booking which you are unsure about, we have made changes to our T&C’s surrounding amendments and cancellations.
-These give you several flexible options, should you need to move or cancel your booking.
+If you are planning to make a booking, or have a future booking which you are unsure about, we offer several flexible options, should you need to change or cancel your trip.

 Do I need to wear a face covering / mask when I travel?